The Art of Surrendering

 These pictures can do no justice to the beauty of the mountains that greeted us when we get there.

-I am not a seasoned traveller nor a wanderlust and my definition of one of the best places I have seen is Baguio City in the Philippines (not in aesthetic, but in feeling).
+I am not a seasoned traveler nor a wanderlust and my definition of one of the best places I have seen is Baguio City in the Philippines (not in aesthetic, but in feeling).
 It was the perfect place for everything I adore in life.
-The cold weather, the permission to sip hot coffee anytime of the day, “winter clothes” and pine trees.
+The cold weather, the permission to sip hot coffee any time of the day, “winter clothes” and pine trees.
 That farm in the middle of the mountains took me back to Baguio.
 My heart was singing as I saw clouds embracing Mt.
-Banahaw, miles of greenery and a number of pine trees proudly standing, as if it knew that one day, I would see its glory.
+Banahaw, miles of greenery and several pine trees proudly standing as if it knew that one day, I would see its glory.

 When my coffee and the pancakes I so adored started to run out and the talking died down, I was then caught off guard by the question in my head, followed by a statement that goes: “What if we decided to cut our journey off early?
 Oh, I probably wouldn’t have this magical morning.”
 My mind then conveniently paraded a series of risks I took this year, making me realize how I improved in the art of surrendering.
 I have followed my messages and it has taken me into places and situations I never thought I would have experienced.
 Interestingly, I have never felt more alive after a long, long time.
 It was an epiphany of some sort.